THE CYPRUS GOVERNMENT RAILWAY

 ANOTHER WAR EFFORT

 All hostilities between British Colonial forces and Cypriots on the island ceased by the beginning of World War II.
-The Cyprus Government Railway again became a focal point and the railway once again became crucial to the war effort.
-The Port of Famagusta remained a focal point throughout the war and the railway once again ferried allied troops and munitions around the island.
-The Axis powers targeted the island’s rail network, but their bombing campaign was largely unsuccessfull.
-The CYPRUS VOLUNTEER REGIMENT, which was solely made up of Cypriot volunteers, initially supplied security for the railway.
+The Cyprus Government Railway once again became a focal point, becoming crucial to the war effort.
+The railway once again ferried Allied troops and munitions across the island, leading to the Axis powers targeting the Port of Famagusta, as well as the rail network.
+Although their bombing campaign was largely unsuccessful, it did see the CYPRUS VOLUNTEER REGIMENT, which was solely made up of Cypriot volunteers, supply much-needed security for the island and its railway.

 NEW CONNECTIONS